🧘 Curs nou de Abheda Yoga

 His daily meditation continued for four years

 until the flour supplies are over.
 This worried him very much.
 Because he feared lest he leave the physical plane before attaining liberation.
-That’s why he decided to go out of the cave in search of new food.
+That’s why he decided to go out of the cave, in search of new food.
 The only edible food found was nettles, its food for a long time to come.
-He continued his meditations, but his body lost a lot of weight, and his hair got a green tinge.
+He continued the meditations, but his body lost a lot of weight and his hair took on a green tint.
 He often thought of opening the sealed parchment he received from the master.
-Yet advances in meditation continued to occur.
+However, advances in meditation continued to occur.

-One day some of the hunters in the area asked Milarepa to share with them the supplies he had.
-When they realized they wouldn’t find anything they were looking for, they started hitting him.
-Three of them picked him up several times and threw him to the ground, causing him excruciating pain.
-The fourth hunter sought to stop others, feeling that Milarepa was a truly spiritual being.
-Before leaving, the fourth man asks Milarepa to remember him in his prayers, because he had done nothing to hurt him.
+One day, some hunters in the area asked Milarepa to share with them the supplies he had.
+When they understood that they would not find anything they were looking for in him, they began to hit him.
+Three of them picked him up several times and threw him to the ground, causing him terrible pain.
+The fourth hunter sought to stop the others, feeling that Milarepa was a truly spiritual being.
+Before leaving, the fourth man asked Milarepa to remember him in his prayers, as she had done nothing to hurt him.
 Milarepa later learned that the four had been arrested by the governor of that province.
-The head of that gang had been killed, and the others, except for the one who had saved Milarepa, had their eyes removed.
+The leader of that gang had been killed, and the others, except for the one who had saved Milarepa, had their eyes gouged out.

 The ascetic continued to meditate, but his body was weakening more and more

-The hair on the whole body became even greener.
-Again, a group of hunters arrived in the area and demanded supplies.
+The hair on her entire body became even greener.
+Again, a group of hunters arrived in the area and also asked for supplies.
 Seeing that he ate only nettles, they left Milarepa their own food.
 So he was very grateful to be able to have hearty food on a daily basis.
-The food gave him a new spiritual elk, as he had not experienced in a long time, and the meditations became more intense.
-But eventually, the food ran out and once again he used nettles for survival.
+The food gave him a new spiritual impulse, the likes of which he had not experienced for a long time, and the meditations became more intense.
+But eventually, the feeding ran out and once again used nettles for survival.

-A few years after this, his sister, Peta, heard that Milarepa was living in a cave and was about to starve to death.
+A few years after this, her sister, Peta, heard that Milarepa was living in a cave and was about to starve to death

-Amazed to learn that she is still alive, she comes to visit him, bringing with her fresh food, as well as something to wear.
+Amazed to learn that he was still alive, she came to visit him, bringing with her fresh food as well as something to wear.
 To his sister, Milarepa was a madman.
-He urged him to go out into the world to beg for food, but Milarepa refused.
-He thought himself that if he did not obtain liberation in this life, he would be reborn in a much inferior condition, because of the evil performed in the first part of his life.
-That’s why he continued his meditations with perseverance.
+She urged him to go out into the world to beg for food, but Milarepa refused.
+He himself thought that if he did not obtain liberation in this life, he would be reborn in a much inferior condition, because of the evil done in the first part of his life.
+That is why he persevered in continuing his meditations.
 But no matter how much he sought to focus, he could no longer enter the samadhi state.
 His whole body was filled with pain, and his mind full of thoughts.
-Sensing that the greatest danger was that he would not be able to continue the meditations, he then opened the parchment from his master.
+Feeling that the greatest danger was that he would not be able to continue the meditations, he then opened the parchment from his master.
 And find there the necessary instructions to get out of such a state.

-“I experienced a state of calm and supersensory clarity, which exceeded in depth and ecstatic intensity everything I had experienced before.
-Thus a once-unknown transcendental knowledge was born in me.
+“I experienced a state of supersensory calm and clarity, which exceeded in depth and ecstatic intensity everything I had experienced before.
+Thus was born in me a transcendental knowledge hitherto unknown.
 I knew at that moment that evil had been changed for the better.”

 Milarepa had reached spiritual liberation.